darkLoki3/Porfolio/Shell/Readme.md

 # Shell
-> Here stays the scripts for automation
+> Here will stay some tips for people who want to start they jorney in programming path.